ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/datadog-alerts-fail-load-test.md

 <h2>Background</h2>

-[DataDog](https://www.datadoghq.com/) is a monitoring and analytics platform that can help you to get full visibility of the performance of your applications.
-Here at [LoadImpact](https://loadimpact.com/) we use DataDog to monitor various different services of our platform.
-[DataDog alerts](https://docs.datadoghq.com/monitors/) give the ability to know when critical changes in your system are occurring.
-These triggered alerts appear in DataDog's [Event Stream](https://docs.datadoghq.com/graphing/event_stream/), allowing collaboration around active issues in your applications or infrastructure.
+[Datadog](https://www.datadoghq.com/) is a monitoring and analytics platform that can help you to get full visibility of the performance of your applications.
+Here at [LoadImpact](https://loadimpact.com/) we use Datadog to monitor various different services of our platform.
+[Datadog alerts](https://docs.datadoghq.com/monitors/) give the ability to know when critical changes in your system are occurring.
+These triggered alerts appear in Datadog's [Event Stream](https://docs.datadoghq.com/graphing/event_stream/), allowing collaboration around active issues in your applications or infrastructure.

 One potential performance issue is that a System Under Test(SUT) has high CPU consumption when under stress.
-This tutorial will show you how to fail your load test for this type of condition by using [DataDog's API](https://docs.datadoghq.com/api) and [thresholds]({{ site.baseurl }}{% link _v4/core-concepts/thresholds.md %}) in LoadImpact.
+This tutorial will show you how to fail your load test for this type of condition by using [Datadog's API](https://docs.datadoghq.com/api) and [thresholds]({{ site.baseurl }}{% link _v4/core-concepts/thresholds.md %}) in LoadImpact.

 - TOC
 {:toc}